tianyingw/tianyingw.github.io/research.md

 ### Flexible statistical modeling with zero-inflated data

-The second thread of my research focuses on robust statistical modeling in zero-inflated data, such as microbiome count data, single-cell data, and natural history data for rare diseases.
-My research utilizes the feature of zero inflation and advances novel learning methods, which results in significant improvement of the test power and estimation accuracy.
+The second thread of my research focuses on robust statistical modeling in zero-inflated data, which is commonly seen in various studies, such as microbiome data analysis.
+My work is more robust and utilizes the data generation rationale of the zeros, resulting in significant improvement of the test power and estimation accuracy.

 - **Wang, T.<b>*</b>**, Zhang, W., and Wei, Y. (2022+) _"ZIKQ: An innovative centile chart method for utilizing natural history data in rare disease clinical development"_, under review.
 - <ins>Jiang, R.</ins>, Zhan, X.*, and **Wang, T.<b>*</b>** (2022+) _"A Flexible Zero-Inflated Poisson-Gamma Model with Application to Microbiome Read Count Data"_, under review.